IFYates/Booksmart/README.md

 - Choose to switch to existing tab, if open
 - Open bookmarks in same or new tab
 - Give quick list of most visited sites
-- Select own accent colour
-- Specify background image
+- Style with accent colour and background image
 ???- Export and reimport all settings
 - Lock for edits